takaya1337/takaya1337.github.io/htb/en/01/index.md

 To put it simply, we're given a vulnerable machine's IP address.
 Since the machine has vulnerabilities, it is our duty to exploit them and retrieve a hash (something like "7f3ff9f556f5f470e41508ff970c794e") and submit it to HTB for scores.

 For each machine there are two hashes (or flags), one for **user** and one for **root**.
-Usually we'll get the user flag when we first gain a shell-access to the machine and the root flag when we gain the highest-privileged access to the machine (or "rooted" the machine).
+Usually we'll get the user flag when we first gain a shell access to the machine and the root flag when we gain the highest-privileged access to the machine (or "rooted" the machine).

 Thus, my write-ups will contain two chapters in general: User and Root and each will have its own subchapters depending on what kind of vulnerabilities on the machine.